rsksmart/RSKIPs/IPs/RSKIP240.md

 This is a time stamp in unix seconds for each unitrie node.
 This is interpreted as the time until which rent has been "fully paid".
 This timestamp will typically lie *in the past* because rent is not paid in advance.
 The timestamp is moved forward with each rent payment, with the rate of advance depending on both the payment amount and the size of data stored in the node.

-- Add another field `nodeVersion` to the unitrie. for at the point a transaction execution stops
+### Trie node versioning
-Node versioning is required for serialization of new trie nodes with rent timestamps and older nodes without timestamps.
+Trie node versioning can be used for serialization of new trie nodes with rent timestamps and older nodes without timestamps.
 We can use version number 0 for Orchid encoding, 1 for the current encoding (RSKIP107), and 2 for nodes with rent time stamp (current proposal).
-Note that the current implementation of RSKJ already uses implicit node version 1 in bit positions 6 and 7 of `flags` in Trie class.
+The current implementation of RSKJ already uses *implicit node version* 1 in bit positions 6 and 7 of `flags` in Trie class.
 This will be changed to 2 (`10` in binary) for storage rent.

+### Internal node timestamps

+Timestamps are to be added to all trie nodes, including internal nodes that may not contain any value.
+We propose that the timestamp of internal nodes be updated to match that of the *most recently updated child* node.
+Such timestamps can help with future improvements, such as introducing new types of caches, or state expiration schemes (hibernation) based on node timestamps.

 ### Rent computation

 **Reference Time:** The timestamp of the current block (where the transaction is included) should be used as the reference time for calculating time deltas for rent computations.

 Rent is computed and tracked at the granularity of individual *value-containing* unitrie nodes.
 Rent accounting follows a *pay-after-use* model.
 The rent for a trie node depends on three factors: